FIX: Computer is not authorized to run iTunes

 8. Click the OK button.

-Note that most of the above resolutions might also fix not authorized issues for the Apple Mac iTunes software along with its Windows counterpart.
+Note that most of the above resolutions might also fix unauthorized issues for the Apple Mac iTunes software and its Windows counterpart.